jacob-medina/week-1-challenge/README.md

 ## Usage
 A user may click on any of the links on the navigation menu to be brought down to their corresponding section.

+## Code Source
+The two files that were edited in this project were `index.html` and `style.css`.

+These files can be found through the following path (from root):
+- `index.html`
+- `/assets/css/style.css`

 ## Credits
-Code base created by edX Boot Camps LLC.
+Starter code created by edX Boot Camps LLC.